Orlando Remembered

 5. ANNOUNCEMENTS/GOOD OF THE ORDER: V Continued prayers for Texann Buck [weekly chemo] and Leon Handley [recovering from a broken hip].
 J “Amazing Charlie Gray” is here today after triple bypass heart surgery just last month! !
 Following Lisa Camichos’ June trip to Paros, Greece, where she addressed the First Annual Greek Symposium on “The Orlando Plan,” she been asked to set up an exhibit at The Museum of Natural History in New York City scheduled for January 2020, plus there is a possibility that Nia Vardalos may turn The Orlando Plan” into a movie! – M. Line reminded members about our social media postings at the Orlando Remembered website and on Facebook.

-6. ORLANDOANS REMEMBERED [See http://orlandoremembered.org/members/epoch-obituaries/]: People whose lives were so important to so many, who helped make Orlando a great City and whose passing represents a significant loss to our community: Dr. Carl Louis Croft.
+6. ORLANDOANS REMEMBERED [See https://orlandoremembered.org/members/epoch-obituaries/]: People whose lives were so important to so many, who helped make Orlando a great City and whose passing represents a significant loss to our community: Dr. Carl Louis Croft.

 7. ADJOURNMENT: There being no further business, meeting was adjourned at 10:30 a.m.